Infant Car Seat Vs. Convertible Car Seat

 There are lots of things to consider when buying a car seat.
 Before you make your first purchase for your new baby, make sure you understand your options and contemplate your specific needs.
 Either a convertible car seat or an infant car seat can work for your newborn!
 Just understand the pros and cons—and if you want a convertible seat, make sure you get one that will actually fit your small baby.

-If you still want more help finding the right seat, try one of our car seat-buying kits.
-They’ll provide you with specific car seat recommendations to make the process super easy.
+If you still want more help finding the right seat, try our car seat finder tool.
+It’ll provide you with specific car seat recommendations to make the process super easy.

 While you’re at it, take a car seat course to fully understand how to safely use your car seat.
 Car seat education is our #1 priority at Safe in the Seat, and we hope this article as well as all our other blog posts have helped you make smart, safe choices for your family.